 Can I Write My Own Will in the UK?

-Can I write my own will in the UK?
+Can you write your own will in the UK?
 Yes, you can, but it must be done properly to be legally valid.
-Many people consider writing their own will to save money, but the real issue is not just writing it down — it is making sure the document is clear, correctly signed, and legally valid.
+Many people consider writing their own will to save money, but the real issue is not just writing it down — it is making sure the document is clear, correctly signed, and legally valid under UK law.

 At Norfolk Wills & Estate Planning, we offer fixed fees of £135 for a single will and £195 for mirror wills, including a free home visit.
 This gives you a straightforward alternative if you are unsure whether writing your own will is the best option for your situation.